Surya Sen Colony, Block B, Siliguri

 After Completion of this Course Students will be able to …

-1. Read and understand about the rich classical texts from Greco-Roman literatures as well as Indian literatures written in Sanskrit, in translated versions.
+• Read and understand the rich classical texts from Greco-Roman and Indian literature written in Sanskrit, in translated versions.

-2. Show familiarity with major literary works by British writers in the field of Drama and Poetry.
+• Show familiarity with major literary works by British writers in Drama and Poetry.

 • Be acquainted with major religious, political and social movements from 14th to 19th century and their influence on literature.